 Thanks again to The Strypes and I will be looking for your name at the top of the charts!

-See the setlist as well as photos of my encounters with the band after the jump.
+See the set list and photos of the band with yours truly, after the jump.

 2014 is here and there is already a must hear recording artist – Britain’s 23 year old soul sensation John Newman.
 He’s having quite a week after making his US TV debut, getting two Brit Award nominations, performing a sold out show at the legendary New York venue Bowery Ballroom and most importantly, having his photo taken with ME!